 Let me share with you a few key points about giving useful feedback.
 I promise it’s all easy and trivial, you just need to consciously practice it.

 One of the most important things is getting buy-in for providing feedback.
 That gives back some of the control to the recipient and helps in having a more open mindset compared to unsolicited feedback.
 Simply ask if the other party is open to talk about the certain topics.
 Give some context so they can decide.
 E.g. “May I share some thoughts about the daily standup we had today?”
 Be objective and be specific.
 These support each other, generalization tends to lead to giving feedback on perceived character traits which is a huge anti-pattern (“You always commit bad code.").
 There are a few feedback models out there, what worked the best for me is the SBI (Situation - Behavior - Impact) model.
 This helps in giving enough context and specificity and being objective.
 An example: “During the standup today you didn’t mention you were blocked in your work and by this we missed our chance to deploy today, resulting in a delay in delivery.”

-Don’t include suggestions in your feedback!
+- Don’t include suggestions in your feedback!
 That’s the next step, but it’s not part of the feedback.
 It’s very easy to slip into this anti-pattern: “Why didn’t you just use library X?
 That would make so much sense”.
-First, this is not feedback, this is a question, second, it’s not objective but you’re talking about your opinion, not the other person’s behavior and its effect.
+First, this is not feedback, this is question, second it’s not objective but you’re talking about your opinion, not the other person’s behavior and its effect.

-Remember I said don’t generalize?
-Well if it’s positive feedback it can actually help and encourage if you talk about patterns in the recipient’s behavior.
-“I’ve noticed that you give awesome presentations lately, for example, this last time about Kubernetes….”
+- Remember I said don’t generalize?
+Well if it’s a positive feedback it can actually help and encourage if you talk about patterns in the recipient’s behavior.
+“I’ve noticed that you give awesome presentations lately, for example this last time about Kubernetes….”

 Finally, giving good feedback is as much about forming the habit as skills.
-Make sure you practice it, I guarantee you can find good occasions almost every day if you look closely.
+Make sure you practice it, I guarantee you can find good occasions almost each day if you look closely.